Disney magic fades, economy fears wallop shares

 The operator of theme parks, the ESPN sports and ABC broadcast networks and a movie studio is known for consistently beating analysts' expectations.
 But the company had reported a miss when it released fiscal second-quarter results in May.

-In fiscal third-quarter results reported on Tuesday, the Mouse House beat most analysts' expectations.
-But that came after it recorded $228 million in ESPN revenue that was expected in the fourth quarter, nearly 5 percent of the $4.9 billion in total revenue for the company's media networks.
+In fiscal third-quarter results reported Tuesday, the Mouse House beat most analysts' expectations.
+But that came after it recorded some ESPN revenue that was expected in the fourth quarter.

 Disney "has not lived up to the earnings-beatings behavior it is known for," Nomura Securities analyst Michael Nathanson said in a note to clients.
 He lowered his price target on the shares to $42 from $45.